SUFFERING: THE TRADITIONAL FIRST TRUTH

 The Dictionary Definitions

-After the first introductory paragraph, the First Truth continues with a detailed description of all the examples of worldly suffering.
+After the first introductory paragraph, the First Truth continues with a detailed explanation of all the examples of worldly suffering.

-These long-winded, laborious, dictionary definitions describe birth, old age, death, sorrow, lamentation, pain, grief, and distress.
+These laborious, dictionary definitions continue with descriptions of birth, old age, death, sorrow, lamentation, pain, grief, and distress.
 The full text is indeed an excellent collection of misery.

 Then comes the extraordinarily long definitions of "being associated with what one does not like" and "being disassociated with what one does like".
 These are so complex and tedious that the reader tends to skip over them leaving the impression that it is probably a philosophical theory – but actually all it is, is the ever continuing dictionary definitions.
 Read it.